Sexual Harassment Reports and Investigations

 Example 1: An employee, on a single occasion, asks his co-worker to have dinner with him one night.
 The co-worker declines, saying she has a boyfriend.
 The employee replies: “He’s a very lucky guy.”
 This makes the co-worker uncomfortable and she reports the situation, even though the employee did not further pursue the matter.

 In this scenario, a full investigation is probably unnecessary.
-Instead, a discussion with the two parties, and possibly their supervisor, will likely provide the SHO with the facts and resolve the situation.
-The SHO should document such efforts and any resolution reached in the Investigation Report.
+Instead, a discussion with the two parties, and possibly their supervisor, will likely provide the SHO with the facts to confirm what happened and complete their investigation.
+The SHO must still document such efforts and the relevant information received in the Investigation Report.

 Step 2.
 Recommend Immediate Action to the Agency, If Needed

-Pending the conclusion of a sexual harassment investigation, the SHO may consult with the General Counsel to recommend immediate workplace changes necessary to prevent further harm and to ensure the investigation is free from disruption.
-The most common action that may be taken is to separate the alleged harasser from the complainant (or vis-versa).
-If immediate action is needed, such action will be initiated by the agency General Counsel and should be processed in accordance with the District Personnel Manual and any applicable Collective Bargaining Agreement.
+After receiving the complaint, the SHO must consult with the General Counsel to determine if immediate workplace changes are necessary to prevent further harm and to ensure the investigation is free from disruption.
+The most common action that may be taken is to temporarily separate the alleged harasser from the complainant (or vis versa).
+Whether immediate interim action is needed is ultimately decided by the General Counsel and/or agency head, and such action will be initiated by the agency General Counsel (working with the appropriate HR, management and other staff as necessary) and should be processed in accordance with the District Personnel Manual and any applicable Collective Bargaining Agreement.

 Avoid Retaliation Claims!
 In many sexual harassment investigations, immediate action will need to be taken while the investigation is pending.
 However, such actions should not penalize the employee reporting the harassment or the alleged harasser.
-If the parties must be separated while the investigation is pending, reassigning the alleged harasser or placing him or her on administrative leave with pay is preferable to moving the reporting employee.
+If the parties must be separated while the investigation is pending, reassigning the alleged harasser or, if not possible, the complainant, is preferable to placing an employee on administrative leave with pay.

 Separating the Alleged Harasser from the Complainant